Shah-Namra/CalendarIT/README.md

 - Added Availability Route for 7 days and 24hrs
 - used `revalidatePath()` for caching
 - updated Event Types if there is no available meetings and can add add event

+### Commit 7
+- Added new appointment section
+- Crearted a form for submmision and integrated with DB
+- Added few UI componnets in the page